 In 2016 HOTEI celebrated his 35th Anniversary in music with an extensive programme of activities in Japan, performing 57 shows culminating with his 40th headline show appearance at Tokyo’s Budokan arena, where he performed 35 songs to celebrate his 35 years, in a set lasting over 3 hours.
 He was also a guest on Zucchero’s new album, Black Cat, and performed live with him for the first time in Arena Di Verona in Italy, part of a record breaking run of shows that Zucchero did for this Black Cat world tour.

 In Spring 2017 HOTEI completed his first headline tour of Europe and his first ever shows in Hong Kong and Taipei.
-HOTEI released his 17th studio album, Paradox in October 2017, it is Hotei’s first Japanese language album for five years, entered the Japanese chart in the top 10, and is being supported by a nationwide tour of Japan.
+HOTEI released his 17th studio album, Paradox in October 2017, his first Japanese language album for five years, it debuted in the Japanese chart in the top 10, and was supported by a nationwide tour of Japan.